-There is more than meets the eye when it comes to being an occupational health nurse.
-For example, did you know that they make an average of $35.67 an hour?
-That's $74,186 a year!
+There is more than meets the eye when it comes to being an Occupational Health Nurse.
+For example, did you know that they make an average of $29.15 an hour?
+That's $60,625 a year!

 Between 2018 and 2028, the career is expected to grow 12% and produce 371,500 job opportunities across the U.S.

-There are certain skills that many occupational health nurses have in order to accomplish their responsibilities.
+There are certain skills that many Occupational Health Nurses have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed physical stamina, compassion and critical-thinking skills.
+We discovered that a lot of resumes listed Communication skills, Compassion and Detail oriented.

-If you're interested in becoming an occupational health nurse, one of the first things to consider is how much education you need.
-We've determined that 40.5% of occupational health nurses have a bachelor's degree.
-In terms of higher education levels, we found that 18.6% of occupational health nurses have master's degrees.
-Even though most occupational health nurses have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming an Occupational Health Nurse, one of the first things to consider is how much education you need.
+We've determined that 43.8% of Occupational Health Nurses have a bachelor's degree.
+In terms of higher education levels, we found that 9.3% of Occupational Health Nurses have master's degrees.
+Even though most Occupational Health Nurses have a college degree, it's possible to become one with only a high school degree or GED.

-You may find that experience in other jobs will help you become an occupational health nurse.
-In fact, many occupational health nurse jobs require experience in a role such as staff nurse.
-Meanwhile, many occupational health nurses also have previous career experience in roles such as registered nurse or nurse.
+You may find that experience in other jobs will help you become an Occupational Health Nurse.
+In fact, many Occupational Health Nurse jobs require experience in a role such as Staff Nurse.
+Meanwhile, many Occupational Health Nurses also have previous career experience in roles such as Registered Nurse or Licensed Practical Nurse.